Local park information

 Bicentennial Park is a free non-ticketed vantage point.

 Chapman Road car park will be closed to vehicles from midday on 31 December.
-The road will reopen at 1am on 1 January.
+The road reopens at 1am on 1 January.
 Traffic management will be in place during the closure and reopening period.

-The City of Sydney will use 8 car spaces on the western side of Chapman Road from 6am on 28 December to 5pm on 2 January to set up and take down site infrastructure.
-An additional 12 car spaces will be used from 6am on 28 December to 5pm on 2 January at Federal and Northcote roads.
-The images on the back of this letter show the car park spaces which will be used.
+The City of Sydney will use 9 car spaces on the western side of Chapman Road from 6am on 28 December to 5pm on 2 January for equipment set up and removal.
+An additional 12 car spaces will be used from 6am on 29 December to 5pm on 2 January at Federal and Northcote roads.

 The site will include:

 Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry or remove people from the site if they are disruptive or offensive.
+Site management reserves the right to refuse entry and remove disruptive or offensive people.

 Additional conditions of entry are available to view outside the park on event day.